-12.6 Extended metaphor in multimodal discourse: A case study
+6. Extended metaphor in multimodal discourse: A case study

-It is revealing to explore the representation of figurative thought not only in verbal, but also in visual discourse, and the intricate relationship between the verbal and the visual, often involving other modes of expression, which is generally known as multimodality.27 A fruitful approach has been suggested by Forceville, who holds that in multimodal metaphor target, source, and/or mappable features are represented or suggested by at least two different sign systems or modes of perception (2008:463).
-I have tried to sum up the key traits of multimodal discourse from the cognitive perspective: multimodal discourse applies stylistic techniques from more than one semiotic mode of expression; the verbal works together with the non-verbal in construction of new meaning in figurative conceptualisations which reveal patterns of thought that are manifest in verbal and visual representations (Naciscione 2010: 253).
+It is revealing to explore the representation of figurative thought not only in verbal, but also in visual discourse, and the intricate relationship between the verbal and the visual, often involving other modes of expression, which is generally known as multimodality27.
+I have tried to sum up the key traits of multimodal discourse from the cognitive perspective: multimodal discourse applies stylistic techniques from more than one semiotic mode of expression; the verbal works together with the non-verbal in construction of new meaning in figurative conceptualisations which disclose patterns of thought that are manifest in verbal and visual representations.

 Multimodal discourse calls for new ways of both creation and interpretation.
 "Creative multimodality reveals how language functions" (Goodman 2006: 244).
-Importantly, I would argue that multimodal discourse also reveals how thought functions: it features the development and sustainability of figurative thought in text.
+Importantly, I would argue that multimodal discourse also reveals how thought functions: it features the development and sustainability of figurative thought in text, involving more than a single figurative mode of expression.
+Does the presence of several stylistic patterns create an incongruous or a discordant quality in creative visual representation?
+Does multimodal use result in "mixed metaphor"?

-Let me turn to an illustration of sustained figurative networks in print media.
-The strange death of modern advertising is the title of a lengthy analytical article
+Let me examine an illustration of sustained figurative networks in print media.
+The strange death of modern advertising is the title of a lengthy analytical article from the Financial Times, published at a time when advertising underwent a severe crisis in 2006.
+It is written as an ironic obituary to modern advertising with a striking visual representation in the centre of the article (Figure 5).